pyoky/pyoky.github.io/jekyll_blog/_posts/2017-11-02-science-immersion-camp.md

 *This report can also be found on my [school website](https://www.stmaur.ac.jp/news/science/three-days-ysfh-science-immersion-camp).*

-Despite my interest in science, I have always fulfilled my scientific curiosity in solitude; most of my friends did not have as deep a level of appreciation towards the subject as I did, and my teachers had priorities of teaching everyone together.
+Despite my interest in science, I have always fulfilled my scientific curiosity in solitude; most of my friends did not have as deep a level of appreciation towards the subject as I did, and my teachers had priorities of teaching everyone altogether.

 This is not to say, however, that I did not consider science as a fundamentally collaborative  activity.
 I am aware most research or studies are done as a team, and even if a person works alone, they would not get too far without advice, or any previous work.
 As Newton once said, “I am standing on the shoulders of giants;” it is just that I haven’t done really exciting, collaborative, science before.